Meet our Industry Expert Judges

 Andrew Hart Director of Innovation and Customer RelationsView Bio

 Andrew is one of the automotive industry’s leading advocates of a more consumer centred approach to innovation.
 A well-known voice in the world of automotive technology, he is a passionate believer in the role market research can (and should) play in helping the industry develop future best-selling products.

-Matteo is Principal in Bain & Company's Financial Services and Digital Practices, Founder and Responsible of the Bain Connected Insurance Observatory, Thought Leader in InsurTech.
+Matteo is Founder and Director of the Connected Insurance Observatory, Global InsurTech Thought Leader.

-Since 2006 he advised many Italian and European Insurance Groups and has wide experience which include set up of industrial and commercial plans, growth strategy definition and support in the start-up of new initiatives, digital strategy development, insurance products development, channel strategy and commercial model definition and advice M&A deals.
+Matteo has advised many International Insurance Groups and has wide experience which includes set up of industrial and commercial plans, growth strategy definition and support in the start-up of new initiatives, digital strategy development, insurance products development, channel strategy and commercial model definition, startups mentorship and advice M&A deals.